J0E-E/spamalot/README.md

 A flutter project for batching mass SMS messages.

-- add a comma-separated list of phone numebrs.
+- add a comma-separated list of phone numbers.
 - add a message string
 - set the batch size.
 - click spamALOT